Frequently Asked Questions

 Each programming language has its own strengths and weaknesses.
 But we believe in: the right tool for the right job.
 Heterogeneous programming is highly complex and requires a lot of programming experience when you want to do it "right".
 Quasar aims at simplicity (a low barrier of entry) while aiming at a high performance that is similar to handwritten C++/CUDA/OpenCL code.

 In fact, the Quasar compiler can recognize and optimize sophisticated programming patterns (such as parallel reductions, prefix sums, stencil operations etc.) To be able to do so, higher-level information is extracted from the Quasar program.
 In other programming languages this information is often lost (e.g., because there are no built-in dynamically sized multidimensional arrays, the presence of pointers and aliasing conditions hamper compiler analysis, etc.).
+Quasar then uses target-specific source-to-source optimizations to generate efficient C++/CUDA or OpenCL code.
+For the final translation to binary, commercial or open-source compilers are used in the background.
+This also allows benefitting from the low-level optimizations in these compilers.

 Actually it is somewhere in the middle: in theory you can do anything that a general-purpose language can do, but in practice there is slightly more focus on domain-specific features (multi-dimensional array data processing, image and video processing algorithms and OpenGL visualization).